• About

 The ongoing pandemic has highlighted the need for nations to enhance their abilities to prevent, detect, and respond to all manner of biological threats, whether natural, accidental or deliberate.
 In this context, Canada’s Weapons Threat Reduction Program supported the development of Biosecurity Central, a new publicly available web-based library that helps users find relevant and reliable sources of information for key areas of biosecurity.
 The site aims to widely disseminate and share knowledge to help advance biosafety and biosecurity.
 The library is a searchable and filterable database designed to enable ready access to biosafety and biosecurity resources from around the globe, published by governmental, international, and non-governmental organizations.

-With support from the government of Norway, UNIDIR has published a report on Back to the Future for Verification in the Biological Disarmament Regime.
+With support from the Government of Norway, UNIDIR has published a report on Back to the Future for Verification in the Biological Disarmament Regime.
 The report highlights challenges to the long-term sustainability of the BTWC regime and suggests three rectifying strategies to build confidence among states parties.
 Recommendation include evaluation of existing national compliance and verification tools, development of formal channels to raise and respond to compliance concerns, and the development of a "compliance ecosystem" to strengthen implementation of Article X.

-With support from the government of Norway, UNIDIR produced a report on Options for Article X of the BTWC.
+With support from the Government of Norway, UNIDIR produced a report on Options for Article X of the BTWC.
 The report outlines ten concrete ideas for States Parties to consider to enhance the implementation of Article X, including standardizing national reporting, establishment of a voluntary fund, developing matchmaking and strengthening institutional support.

 UNODC launched a new website on the International Convention for the Suppression of Acts of Nuclear Terrorism (ICSANT).
 The website, which is available in all six UN official languages, is intended to serve as a repository of all available resources and relevant information on the convention.